COGS108/Overview/COGS108-Syllabus.md

 This Spring 2020 quarter will be unique in many ways.
 While students have *always* been under a fair amount of pressure and stress, the struggles students may encounter this quarter go beyond what is typical.
 I want you all to know that I fully understand this.

 My goal in re-designing COGS 108 for remote learning has been to focus all materials and requirements so that students (you all) can learn the material in a flexible learning environment.
-Attendance will *not* be required or incentivized; however, there will be regular deadlines to help keep you all on track.
+Attendance will be neither required nor incentivized; however, there will be regular deadlines to help keep you all on track.

 While flexibility has been built in at every turn this quarter, that does not ensure this will work for all students.
 If you find yourself falling behind, please do reach out to Prof. Ellis.
 She will work as hard as necessary to ensure success for all her students this quarter in COGS 108.